 Conclusion and final thoughts

-That concludes this little world tour of the most beautiful Divi sites in the food industry.
+This concludes this short tour of the most beautiful Divi sites in the food sector.

-As you have seen, there is something for every taste and style.
-Whatever your food business, whether you sell on site and/or online, Divi provides you with all the tools you need to build an aesthetically pleasing and high-performance site.
+As you can see, there is something for every taste and style.
+Whatever your food business, whether you sell on site and/or online, Divi provides you with all the tools you need to build an aesthetically pleasing, high-performance site.

 I would like to point out in passing that the sites in this selection are presented in no particular order.
-If I had to decide on the ones I liked the most, I would place in the top trio Buttermilk Sky Pie Shop, 31 The Quay and Perfect Pizza (for its simplicity and inventiveness in the use of colours).
+If I had to decide which ones I liked best, I would put Buttermilk Sky Pie Shop, 31 The Quay and Perfect Pizza (for its simplicity and inventiveness in the use of colours) in the top three.

-And you, which of these Divi sites in the food industry did you prefer?
-Feel free to let us know in the comments!
+Which of these Divi food sites do you prefer?
+Don't hesitate to tell us in the comments!

 This article was written by David Albert, a freelance writer who helps entrepreneurs publish quality content.
-More information on his website.
+More info on his website.